harquail/nook_foldlings_thesis/markdown_chapters/60_Conclusions.md

 ##Multiple Cards

-Currently, our software.
+Currently, our software simulates cuts and folds performed on a single piece of paper.
 In order to support combinations of interlocking sketches, we would need to create an interface that allow for connecting pop-up card elements in 3D.
 Although very complex to implement, this interface could ultimately allow for a far more complex arrangement of features that our software currently affords (@hart2007modular).

 ##Safe Area Guides

 Often, users wish construct a fully-contained popup card.
 That is, a card that can close fully, with no portions of internal fold features visible when the card is closed.
-In order to achieve this design in a symmetrical card, all features with a driving fold must be within the middle third of the card.
-We could add "safe area" guides and warnings to indicate this area to users that want add that additional constraint to their design.
+In order to achieve this design in a symmetrical card, all features with a driving fold must be created such that their planes will not extend beyond the bound of the master card when fully folded.
+We could add "safe area" guides and warnings to indicate this area to users that want to add that additional constraint to their design.

 #Algorithms & Implementation Future Work